Kopelson/frontend-practice/README.md

 # frontend-practice

-Working on recreating these websites to practice html and css from https://websitesetup.org/blog/best-designed-websites/
+Recreating design ideas from these websites to practice html and css. ---> https://websitesetup.org/blog/best-designed-websites/

 ## Website #1 https://visitevirtuelle.avoriaz.com/en/winter/village/overview

 ### Goals

-    -switch en to fr & winter to night
-    -circle nav bar buttons with text animations -animated menu bar that pulls open a menu screen -360 degree interactive background with points of interest ***https://www.poppr.be/***
+    -create a switch to go from winter to summer -circle nav bar buttons with text animations -animated menu bar that pulls open a menu screen -360 degree interactive background with points of interest ***https://www.poppr.be/***